redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Using RediSearch for this type of application provides these benefits:

 - Insights into performance issues, security threats, and network faults
-- Improved service uptime & security
+- Improved service uptime and security

 **Research portal (academia)**